Top-gg-Community/node-sdk/README.md

 # Installation

-`yarn install @top-gg/sdk` or `npm i @top-gg/sdk`
+`yarn add @top-gg/sdk` or `npm i @top-gg/sdk`

 # Introduction

-The base client is Topgg.API, and it takes your top.<span>gg token and an optional Discord client.
+The base client is Topgg.API, and it takes your top.<span>gg token and provides you with plenty of methods to interact with the API.

 Your Top.<span>gg token can be found [here](https://top.gg/api/docs#mybots)

-If the client is provided, the poster will auto-retrieve statistics and post them to top<span>.gg, otherwise you can use the `API#postStats(serverCount, shardId, shardCount)` to do it manually.

-The client also comes with a suite of API interaction methods.
+You can also setup webhooks via Topgg.Webhook, look down below at the examples for how to do so!

 # Links